Community Justice

 Custody Navigators

-Sacro Custody Navigators work to reduce the number of people entering and re-entering custody in Fife.
-They help those who have offended tore-integrate back successfully and safely into the community.
+Sacro Custody Navigators work to reduce the number of people entering and re-entering custody in Fife and Ayrshire.
+They help those who have offended to re-integrate back successfully and safely into the community.
 It is hoped that the service will enhance capacity for change, reduce harm caused by substance use or violence, improve overall wellbeing and stop the revolving door of imprisonment.

 POP+